onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

    * a Cinder Volume Module Heat Orchestration Template (referred to as Cinder Volume Module).

-R-37028 The VNF **MUST** be composed of one “base” module.
+R-37028 The VNF **MUST** be composed of one "base" module.

 R-13196 A VNF **MAY** be composed of zero to many Incremental Modules

 R-20974 The VNF **MUST** deploy the base module first, prior to the incremental modules.

-R-28980 A VNF’s incremental module **MAY** be used for initial VNF deployment only.
+R-28980 A VNF's incremental module **MAY** be used for initial VNF deployment only.

-R-86926 A VNF’s incremental module **MAY** be used for scale out only.
+R-86926 A VNF's incremental module **MAY** be used for scale out only.

-A VNF’s Incremental Module that is used for scale out is deployed sometime after initial VNF deployment to add capacity.
+A VNF's Incremental Module that is used for scale out is deployed sometime after initial VNF deployment to add capacity.

-R-91497 A VNF’s incremental module **MAY** be used for both deployment and scale out.
+R-91497 A VNF's incremental module **MAY** be used for both deployment and scale out.

-R-68122 A VNF’s incremental module **MAY** be deployed more than once, either during initial VNF deployment and/or scale out.
+R-68122 A VNF's incremental module **MAY** be deployed more than once, either during initial VNF deployment and/or scale out.

-R-46119 A VNF’s Heat Orchestration Template’s Resource OS::Heat::CinderVolume **MAY** be defined in a Base Module.
+R-46119 A VNF's Heat Orchestration Template's Resource OS::Heat::CinderVolume **MAY** be defined in a Base Module.

-R-90748 A VNF’s Heat Orchestration Template’s Resource OS::Cinder::Volume **MAY** be defined in an Incremental Module.
+R-90748 A VNF's Heat Orchestration Template's Resource OS::Heat::CinderVolume **MAY** be defined in an Incremental Module.

-R-03251 A VNF’s Heat Orchestration Template’s Resource OS::Cinder::Volume **MAY** be defined in a Cinder Volume Module.
+R-03251 A VNF's Heat Orchestration Template's Resource OS::Heat::CinderVolume **MAY** be defined in a Cinder Volume Module.

 ONAP also supports the concept of an optional, independently deployed Cinder